PockyBum522/printer-monoprice-iiip/README.md

         If you want to actually change the feedrate percentage, add M220 S90 or something like that in the start gcode.

         M220 = Override feedrate, S90 = Set it to 90%

+* It looks like the fan duct kind of holds itself into place but can fall down a little.
+Once you find what position works best for printing, maybe give it a little tiny bit of glue to keep it from shifting.
+Or it may be fine.